Classic Center: History

-Classic Center Arena
+Akins Ford Arena

-In January of 2019, the Classic Center Authority announced their intent to construct the new Classic Center Arena adjacent to the existing site.
+In January 2019, the Classic Center Authority announced their intent to construct the new arena adjacent to the existing site.
 The new proposed arena is estimated to cost $88.88 million USD (2019) of which $33 million will be funded by the approved 2020 SPLOST Budget.
 The arena will be connected to the existing Classic Center, the Multimodal Transportation Center and the downtown district via a new elevated walkway.
 The arena will have a permanent seating capacity of 5,500 and will be expandable up to 7,500 seats for concerts.
-Construction began on the Classic Center Arena in the spring of 2022 and is set to be completed by early 2023.
-The hotel that was originally planned as a part of the Classic Center Arena was postponed due to the COVID-19 pandemic.
+Construction began on the new arena in the spring of 2022 and was completed by November 2024.
+The hotel that was originally planned as a part of the arena was postponed due to the COVID-19 pandemic.
 However, The Classic Center Authority has presented a grand vision for the redevelopment of the entire district including a hotel, retirement community, office space, a new judicial center, and a multi-level parkade.